 Sophia Fischer & Joel Zapata — Latina/o/x Social Justice en Oregón

 Annelise Hartinger & Kathleen Bogart — COVID-19 Adults with Rare Disorders Support Study

 Skylar Kim & Allison Johnson — A Little Past Seven O’Clock on September 2

 Darlene Nguyen & Natchee Barnd — Ethnic Studies National Survey & K-12 Ethnic Studies Institute Project

 Andrea Perez & Stuart Sarbacker — Health Care Matters: Ensuring Access to New and Emergent Psychedelic Therapies for Black, Indigenous, and People of Color Communities

 The Honors College and the Oregon State University Center for the Humanities invited applications from faculty/undergraduate partners for a summer internship program.
 Fellowships support Honors College undergraduates working with College of Liberal Arts faculty members during summer, 2021.
 These awards are intended to provide undergraduates interested in the humanities with practical experiences that further faculty research and advance the intern’s professional skills and development.
 Work can also contribute to the intern’s Honors College thesis.
 The $5,000 fellowship will provide $4,500 in pay to student interns and $1000 to faculty applicants.

 Applications must be submitted jointly by one faculty supervisor and one Honors College undergraduate.
 All College of Liberal Arts faculty of any rank or classification are eligible to apply.
-Undergraduate applicants must be making satisfactory progress toward Honors College degree completion with plans to enroll in fall term, 2019.
+Undergraduate applicants must be making satisfactory progress toward Honors College degree completion with plans to enroll in fall term, 2021.

 All materials must be combined in a single PDF and emailed to Honors College Director of External Relations and Operations Kevin Stoller ([email protected]).

-	Please direct questions to Kevin Stoller.
+Please direct questions on other topics to to Kevin Stoller.